USEPA/WNTR/documentation/stormwater.rst

     * **Extreme rainfall events**: Increased runoff impacts combined stormwater/wastewater systems.
       The methods :class:`~wntr.stormwater.network.StormWaterNetworkModel.timeseries_to_datetime_format` can be used to convert ``swn.timeseries`` into a datetime Pandas DataFrame.
 This format is easy to modify or import from other data sources.
-      The method :class:`~wntr.stormwater.network.StormWaterNetworkModel.add_timeseries_from_datetime_format` can then be used to add timeseries formatted as datetime Pandas DataFrames to the model.
+      The method :class:`~wntr.stormwater.network.StormWaterNetworkModel.add_datetime_indexed_timeseries` can then be used to add timeseries formatted as datetime Pandas DataFrames to the model.
 This facilitates greater flexibility in the way timeseries are modified.

       The following example creates a new timeseries that is a combination of a 100 and 10 year rainfall event,